We’ve Updated our Terms of Service, Acceptable Use Policy, and SLA

 You agree to pay the fees generated under your Twilio account(s).
 If you don’t have an order form with discounted fees, then you must pay the rates listed at http://www.twilio.com/pricing.

 10.1 Fees.
 You agree to pay fees set forth in an order form between the parties (“Order Form”).
-If no Order Form is in effect, then you will be charged for use of the Twilio Services at rates listed at http://www.twilio.com/pricing.
+If no Order Form is in effect, then you will be charged for use of the Twilio Services at the rates listed at http://www.twilio.com/pricing.

 You also agree to pay all applicable taxes.